 Choosing and working with a technical support provider

-Your technical support provider should work with you to ensure that your technology works seamlessly to support learning and problems are minimised.
+Your technical support provider should work with you to ensure that your technology works seamlessly to support learning and that problems are minimised.
 Teachers, learners, and other staff should be confident that the ICT works for them and that changes can be requested and are dealt with effectively and responsively.

 Outcomes to expect from a technical support provider

-- Your school is made aware of emerging technologies, changes in technologies, limitations to existing technologies that are ahead so that it can plan and budget accordingly.
+- Your school is made aware of emerging technologies, changes in technologies, and limitations to existing technologies that are ahead so that it can plan and budget accordingly.

 - Solutions are implemented efficiently and effectively.